History of Somnath Temple

 Each destruction was followed by rebuilding, reinforcing Somnath’s image as a symbol of unwavering faith.

-The current Somnath Temple is built in the Chalukya style of architecture.
+• Built in the Chalukya style of architecture

-• Tower (Shikhara) rising prominently over the sanctum
+• Prominent Shikhara (tower) rising above the sanctum

 • Spacious temple complex and courtyards